Six Popular Styles of Business Names

-There are hundreds of styles and trends in business names, but six rise to the top as the most common business name styles.
+There are hundreds of styles in business names, but six rise to the top as the most common.
 Consider these popular styles as you decide what name is right for your business.

 A unique business name can have the power to be more memorable than its everyday counterparts.
 This category of business names includes words that are made up, are not frequently used, or have special meanings.
 If your business name is in this category, there is not likely to be another business with the same name anywhere.

 Potential Challenges: Business names in this category may be difficult to pronounce and/or spell; it could be challenging for the name to catch on.

 Examples: Verizon, Xerox

 2. Mainstream Words

 Mainstream business names use common everyday words and turn them into a brand.
 You won't find any hard-to-pronounce or made-up words in this business naming style, and mispronunciations and spelling errors are not common.